When Is the Best Time

 Me, climbing up the steep trail.

 The Moanalua Valley, especially the ridge to the Keahiakahoe summit and the Haiku Stairs, experience a lot of rain even during the drier season in summer.
 The exhausting hike can be done all year, but it’s easier to cope with all difficulties in the drier season.
-There is often a strong wind and fog, which makes hiking along the ridge more challenging.
+There is often a strong wind and fog, making hiking along the ridge more challenging.
 Read on for detailed tips by season.

 Spring (Low Season; March-mid-June)